IP Risk¶

 Number of domains on IP confirmed with any threat on a third-party intel feed |

-allthreats_combined_count |
+all_threats_combined_count |

 Number of confirmed or predicted domains on third-party intel feed or threat profile |

-allthreats_combined_percent |
+all_threats_combined_percent |

 Percentage of domains that are confirmed or predicted malicious |